abogdanova/SwarmGE/README.md

 There are three different ways to specify operational parameters with PonyGE.

-1. The first and most basic method is to modify the algorithm.parameters.params dictionary directly in the code.
+1. The first and most basic method is to modify the `algorithm.parameters.params` dictionary directly in the code.
+This is not encouraged, as the `algorithm.parameters.params` dictionary contains the default values for many parameters.
 2. The second method is to list your desired parameters in a specialised parameters text file.
 Example parameters files are located in the `parameters` folder.
 When using parameters files, it is necessary to specify the desired parameter file from the command line.
 This is done by calling

         --parameters [FULL FILE NAME INCLUDING EXTENSION]